stackforge/fuel-docs/pages/reference-architecture/network-concepts/6020-public-floating-ip.rst

 -------------------------------------------

-This section describes the OpenStack requirements for Public and Floating IP addresses that are available.
+This section describes the OpenStack requirements for public and floating IP addresses that are available.
 Each network type (Nova-Network and Neutron) has distinct requirements.